saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 3. Click the person icon > Account Settings.
 <img src={useBaseUrl('img/virtual-usb/vusb1.jpg')} alt="Live App Upload UI" width="300" />

-4. Grab your User API key. **NOTE**: This is API key entirely separate from the one in the main Sauce Labs interface.
+4. Grab your User API key. **NOTE**: This API key is entirely separate from the one in the main Sauce Labs interface.
 5. From a command line, launch the client.
-Choose between the **EU **or the **US **data center, depending on which device you are trying to connect to:
+Choose between the **EU** or the **US** data center, depending on which device you are trying to connect to:

 ```
 java -jar vusb-client.jar server --datacenter <EU/US>